 Level 4: 175-200 College-ready plus credit passing score

-Students scoring in the level-3 and 4 categories at the GED test will often see the requirement to take a college placement test such as the ACT or SAT waived.
-Click on the link to learn more.
+Students scoring in the level 3 and 4 categories on the GED test will often see the requirement to take a college placement test such as the ACT or SAT waived.

 They will usually (depending on the school) be able to sign up for college courses without any further prerequisites.

-So levels 3 and 4 are called GED College-Ready scores.
-If you think about joining the U.S. Air Force with a GED, learn more here.
+So, levels 3 and 4 are called GED College-Ready scores.
+If you think about joining the Air Force with a GED, learn more here.

 When a student scores in the 175-200 category, she or he will additionally receive up to 10 college credits.
 If you, for example, think about becoming a doctor, that may help you save time and money in college.

-That’s a lot of credits!
+That’s a lot of credit!
 Usually, you’ll need to average 15 credits per semester.
 So, if you get 10 credits thanks to your GED exam results, you are a winner.